jasperol/BA_embouchure_analysis/README.md

    (the data used for training is not uploaded due to data protection of the participants)
   - using the training.ipynb file you can train the pretrained models
-  - in the Results.ipynb file you can use the pretrained models and load the task specific weights, that can be found in the weights folder
+  - in the Results.ipynb file you can use the pretrained models and load the task specific weights
+  - the weights can be found in the master branch.
+Only the weights for the task of the ResNet are available as the file size for the ViT weights exceeded the datalimit available for Github files.
       - The naming convention of the weights is: weights_ **Model** _ **Task** _ **Batchsize** _ **Epochs**